ashleynilo/fprime-tutorial-math-component/docs/math-component.md

 # In: MathProject/MathDeployment
 fprime-gds
 ```
-!!! bug
+> [!TIP]
-    If you encounter an error on this step, try running `fprime-gds` in the `MathProject`.
+> If you encounter an error on this step, make sure you are running in the MathDeployment directory.

 ### Send Some Commands
 Under _Commanding_ there is a drop-down menu called "mnemonic".
 Click Mnemonic and find mathSender.DO_MATH.
 When you select DO_MATH, three new option should appear.
 In put 7 into val1, put 6 into val2, and put MUL into op.
 Press send command.
 Navigate to _Events_ (top left) and find the results of your command.
 You should see The Ultimate Answer to Life, the Universe, and Everything: 42.